reinecke/marty/README.md

 `/meme fry "Not sure if easy meme creation is good" "or just wasting lives"`

-And a few minutes the bot should post an image like:
+And a few seconds the bot should post an image like:

 ![Futurama Fry Meme](http://cdn.meme.am/instances/300x/54615053.jpg)